sunSeekingGoth/MakeSenseWithObsidian/Tutorial/05_Process.md

 - [ ] Start dates 🛫 2024-05-07
 - [x] done dates ✅ 2024-05-06

+>[!note]
+>Even if we cancel a task it still displays a tick.
+This is a CSS controlled thing and will vary per theme.

 ---
 ## Calendar Plugin
 - Install[ here](obsidian://show-plugin?id=calendar)